 Individualized and Influencer-Led Activations

 In line with this versatility is also an increasing experimentation with interactive campaign formats.
-Successful social media marketing needs to be structured with consumers' actual wants and needs at the forefront of plans.
+Successful beauty brand marketing needs to be structured with consumers' actual wants and needs at the forefront of plans.
 Examples of this can be seen in advertising strategies like Urban Decay's Pinterest Personalization campaign, featuring the platform’s first-to-market beauty-related Creators Gallery Quiz experience, which matches users with the ideal eyeshadow palette for their alter-ego persona, which is determined via their choice of different preselected images to create a mood board.

 Urban Decay also partnered with influencers on the campaign, who are valuable partners for creating authentic product connections.
 Although consumers do not wish to have ads constantly showcased on their social media, it has been reported that they do not mind viewing such content daily if it is advertised by one of their favorite influencers.
 61% of consumers say they trust influencers' recommendations, compared to only 38% who say they trust branded social media content.